WebAssembly/spec/document/core/exec/runtime.rst

 .. note::
    Function instances are immutable, and their identity is not observable by WebAssembly code.
-   However, the :ref:`embedder <embedder>` might provide implicit or explicit means for distinguishing their :ref:`addresses <syntax-funcaddr>`.
+   However, an :ref:`embedder <embedder>` might provide implicit or explicit means for distinguishing their :ref:`addresses <syntax-funcaddr>`.

 .. index:: ! table instance, table, function address, table type, embedder, element segment